Call for PI-Based Applications for a Trinity Research Doctorate Award 2025-26

 The evaluation process will be conducted at Faculty level.

-b.
-Each panel will review research proposals and agree on an aggregated mark for each application from within their faculty, scoring the applications on the basis of the marking scheme set out in no. 4 above.
+2. Each panel will review research proposals and agree on an aggregated mark for each application from within their faculty, scoring the applications based on the marking scheme set out in the evaluation criteria above.

-The final date for receipt of applications is Friday, March 1, 2024.
+Applications will open on Friday, November 1, 2024 with the final date for receipt of completed applications on Friday, January 24, 2025.
 Late applications will not be considered.
-It is expected that the results of the application process will be known by Friday, April 5, 2024.
+It is expected that the results of the application process will be known by end of March 2025.
 Applicants will be contacted thereafter, and the list of successful applicants will be published on the Graduate Studies Office website.

 Successful applicants may, immediately after being notified of this fact, start to look for a PhD student to be funded under this award.
 PIs are encouraged to advertise as widely as possible.